 Optional email code

-Each applicant may apply to only one chapter.
-The application fee is $35.
+The application fee is $30.
 After the application fee is paid, you will receive information on how to complete the written portion.

 NLC Sacramento '16 Alumna Nikita Koraddi

-Fellows have to commit to one weekend per month for five months in which each Fellow, along with 15-20 of their peers, participates in trainings on topics from messaging to finance to political management.
-Potential fellows are expected to attend all institute sessions, complete a capstone project, and be involved in the NLC activities throughout their fellowship.
+Fellows have to commit to one weekend per month for six months in which each Fellow, along with 15-20 of their peers, participates in trainings on topics from messaging to finance to political management.
+Fellows are expected to attend all institute sessions, complete a capstone project, and be involved in the NLC activities throughout their Fellowship.

-Past NLC Sacramento classes have heard from luminaries like L.A.
-Times bureau chief & political reporter John Myers.
+Past NLC Sacramento classes have heard from Sacramento luminaries like L.A.
+Times bureau chief John Myers.

-Capstone project: This is the end of the fellowship to improve yourself or community
+Capstone project: A final presentation on a project to improve yourself or your community

 Access to national and local professional network and training